EwD-Project/EwD-Public/Reading_Rules.md

 # EwD Reading Rules

-(for EwD v3)
+(Curated for EwD v3.1)

-Before learning the **diacritical marks** of EwD (hereby called only _marks_ for brevity) and the purpose of each of them, it's important to assimilate a few _core rules_.
+Before delving into the diacritical marks of EwD, hereby called only “marks” for brevity, it's important to assimilate a few _core rules_.
 In this document we present these rules, which we refer to as the EwD **Reading Rules**.

 Some rule items are applied only after a certain EwD level.
 We affixed the [L3+] tag when the item is applied at levels L3 and L4, and the [L4] tag when the item is applied only at L4 (the final level). _If you are a beginner, you may skip reading these items._